 Hematologists are doctors who specialize in the diagnosis, evaluation and treatment of blood diseases (hematology) and cancer (oncology).
 Hematologists are Internal Medicine doctors who completed years of extra training to diagnose blood diseases.
 Most Hematologists see patients in the clinic.

 Oncologists are specialized doctors who specialize in the diagnosis, evaluation and treatment of cancer.
 Oncologists are Internal Medicine doctors who completed years of extra training to provide cancer treatments.

 People see hematologists-medical oncologists for a variety of reasons.
-The most common reasons to see a medical oncologist specializing in malignant (cancerous) hematology include leukemia, lymphoma, myelmona.
-The most common reasons to see a hematologist specializing in benign (non-cancerous) hematology are blood disorders which include: Anemia, benign monoclonal gammopathy, coagulopathies, erythrocytosis, leukocytosis, lymphohistocytic disorders, pancytopmenia, sickle cell disease, thrombotosis, thrombocytopenia, sickle cell disease, and von Willebrand disease.
+The most common reasons to see a medical oncologist specializing in malignant (cancerous) hematology include leukemia, lymphoma and myeloma.
+The most common reasons to see a hematologist specializing in benign (non-cancerous) hematology are blood disorders which include: Anemia, benign monoclonal gammopathy, coagulopathies, erythrocytosis, leukocytosis, lymphohistocytic disorders, pancytopmenia, sickle cell disease, thrombotosis, thrombocytopenia and von Willebrand disease.